evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 ------------

 Normally, when running into bugs like this, I'm quite forgiving.
-I wrote a [popular][6] server myself, and I know that standards are hard, and it's not easy to write a well behaving server from scratch.
+I wrote a [reasonably popular server][6] myself, and I know that standards are hard, and it's not easy to write a well behaving server from scratch.

 So the first thing I did was to try to contact the relevant developers.